Thieves in Our Pockets

 Speaker A:And we have thieves in our pockets.

-Speaker A:These phones, these machines, these pickpockets.
+Speaker A:These phones, these pickpockets, they have no codges.

 Speaker A:And we do it to ourselves.